 \subsection{Evaluation Metrics}

-Similar to CL, the performance of a well-trained model after observing $T$ task is evaluated in terms of four criteria: average performance (OP), forward transfer (FT), average forgetting (AF), and Intransigence (INT).
-Following (\citet{GEM}), we define the performance on task $i$ after visiting $j$ tasks as $P_{i,j}$ and define the performance on task $i$ with randomly initialized parameter as $R_i$.
-AP evaluates the network's overall performance among all the tasks.
-FT aims to assess the model's ability to leverage learned knowledge to support future learning.
-Specifically, it checks the performance improvement on task $i$ after the model acquires the knowledge of task $i-1$.
-AF evaluates the model's capability of overcoming CF. It computes the performance deterioration of each task after the model observes later tasks.
-INT \citet{chaudhry2019tiny} measures the difference between the performances of joint training and the CL model after learning $T$ tasks.
-These metrics can be formulated as follows:
+Similar to CL, the performance of a well-trained model after observing $T$ tasks is evaluated using four criteria: average performance (AP), forward transfer (FT), average forgetting (AF), and intransigence (INT).
+Following \cite{GEM}, we define the performance on task $i$ after observing $j$ tasks as $P_{i,j}$ and the performance with randomly initialized parameters as $R_i$.
+AP measures overall performance across all tasks, FT evaluates the model’s ability to transfer knowledge to future tasks, AF quantifies resistance to catastrophic forgetting by measuring performance degradation on previous tasks, and INT \cite{chaudhry2019tiny} compares joint training performance to CL after $T$ tasks.
+These metrics are defined as:

-where $P^{joint}_{i,i}$ denotes the performance of a joint training model on task $i$ after learning $i$ tasks.
+Where $P^{joint}_{i,i}$ denotes the performance of a joint training model on task $i$ after learning $i$ tasks.